 I had hoped to have room in this issue to tell

-you about some really neat time-saving software we've been using,
+you about some really neat time-saving software I've been using,

 but it'll have to wait for next time.
 I've been trying to keep

 these newsletters from getting so long that they become a

 burden to you.
 As those of you know who've been reading this rag